-In this series of penetrating essays on politics and literature, Arundhati Roy examines this question and challenges us to reflect on the meaning of freedom in a world of growing authoritarianism.
+In this series of electrifying essays, Arundhati Roy challenges us to reflect on the meaning of freedom in a world of growing authoritarianism.

-The essays include mediations on language, public as well as private, and the role of fiction and alternative imaginations in these disturbing times.
+The essays include meditations on language, public as well as private, and on the role of fiction and alternative imaginations in these disturbing times.